-Put two photos together to tell a story about your brand, perfect for creating an ad for Facebook or Instagram.
+Put two photos together to tell a story about your brand, perfect when creating an ad for Facebook or Instagram.
 Select one photo showing your product and pair it with a second photo heavy on the aesthetics to set the mood—think wooly socks/campfire or vegan soap/plants or lingerie/velvet settee...you get the idea.

 5. Create a seamless side-by-side image for Pinterest

-To create a seamless side-by-side image (where does one pic start and the other begin, who can say?) use the magic that is one-click Background Remover.
-First remove the background of each of the photos you want to use and keep them safely stashed in your cloud storage, Hub.
+To create a seamless side-by-side image (where does one pic start and the other begin, who can say?) use the magic that is our one-click Background Remover.
+First remove the background of each of the photos you want to use and keep them safely stashed in Hub.
 Next, create a single "seamless" background to span your whole post (no collage tool needed for this design, but you could use the single-cell layout if you prefer).
 Then choose Add an image and bring in your backgroundless pics and arrange how you like.

 Use the PicMonkey mobile app to make side-by-side posts on your phone

-Quickly create a before and after Instagram post, or an image with two photos next to each other to send your group chat right from the PicMonkey mobile app.
+Quickly create a before and after Instagram post, or an image with two photos next to each other to send to your group chat right from the PicMonkey mobile app.
 Don't have the free app yet?

 Create a side-by-side photo on the mobile app: